lacchain/besu-pro-testnet/README.md

 ## Deploy your node!

-* In order to deploy you node for free and use the LACChain Blockchain Network, go [HERE](https://github.com/lacchain/besu-network/blob/master/DEPLOY_NODE.md).
+* To deploy you node for free and use the LACChain Blockchain Network, go [HERE](https://github.com/lacchain/besu-network/blob/master/DEPLOY_NODE.md).